LaunchCodeEducation/java-web-development/docs/_sources/assignments/tech-jobs-console.rst.txt

 How to Submit
 --------------

-   TODO: Add working reference link to submission instructions.

-To turn in your assignment and get credit, follow the submission instructions.
+To turn in your assignment and get credit, follow the :ref:`submission instructions <how-to-submit-work>`.

 .. _tech-jobs-console-bonus-missions: